MerosCrypto/Meros/docs/Protocol/Transactions.md

 ### Violations in Meros

+- Meros has Mints output to BLS Public Keys, not nicknames.
 - Meros uses Data hashes, instead of Data Argon hashes, for inputs.
 - Meros doesn't check if Datas's Argon hashes start with 0s or not.
 - Meros doesn't support Lock or Unlock Transactions.